Doctor-Butts/Hearts-and-Butt-Stuff/README.md

 <br>Spawn an autonomous MG, GMG, or Praetor
 <br>A 5 minute repair/rearm option for vehicles that don't support the BAF Servicing menu (RHS stuff)

+<b>More FOB Options</b>
+<br>Additional interactions have been added to the FOB flag.
+You can redeploy to another base, access the arsenal, or teleport home.
+Note: Teleport home has a cooldown of 10 minutes.

 <b>Different Starting Vehicles</b>
 <br>Some vehicles have been changed around, while others have been added.
 <br>Added vehicles: Zodiac Boat, Submarine, RHS Marine boat, M1A2 SEP Tank, A-164 wipeout/A-10D Thunderbolt II